Scholarships

 Award Amount: $5,000 The DiversityNursing.com Education Award is available to undergraduate and graduate students.
 You must be enrolled in an accredited School of Nursing in a professional registered nurse program to be eligible for this award.

-Award Amount: $5,000 The Nursing Economic$ Foundation Scholarship is available to students pursuing a Masters or Doctor of nursing science or PhD in nursing with a research component.
-You must be a registered nurse to be eligible for this award.
+Award Amount: $2,000 The Iowa Nurses Foundation Scholarship is available to students enrolled in a pre - licensure ADN or BSN program at DMACC, Grand View University, or the University of Iowa College of Nursing.
+You must be a resident of Iowa to be eligible for this award.

 Good Samaritan Scholars Program